mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-gs.md

 When emails are sent using a new platform, Internet service providers (ISPs) are suspicious of IP addresses that are not recognized.
 If large volumes of emails are suddenly sent, the ISPs often mark them as spam.

 To avoid being marked as spam, you can progressively increase the volume sent using the IP warmup plan feature.
 This new option in the **[!UICONTROL Administration]** menu allows you to do it more easily in a consolidated way instead of creating complex daily journeys.
-This should ensure smooth development of the start-up phase and enable you to reduce the overall rate of invalid addresses.

 >[!NOTE]
 >